-For some consumers, particularly those with specific vulnerabilities, the presence of ingame purchasing (and especially random-item purchasing) may be material to their transactional decision, for example, the decision to purchase or download a game.
+For some consumers, particularly those with specific vulnerabilities, the presence of ingame purchasing (and especially random-item purchasing) may be material to their decision to purchase or download a game.
 As such, marketers should ensure that advertising for the game makes clear that the game contains in-game purchasing and, if relevant, that this includes random-item purchasing.

 The prominence of this messaging will depend on several factors, such as the format of the ad and other claims made within it.
 As a rule of thumb, while this information does not need to be especially prominent, it should be easily accessible by consumers and straightforward to find.
 Mention of random-item purchasing should be immediately next to (or part of) information about in-game purchasing more generally.
-In most cases use of the relevant PEGI content descriptor, which states 'In-Game Purchases (Includes Random Items)' is likely to be an appropriate way of disclosing this information, providing the label is sufficiently clear, although advertisers may provide it through other means.
-For TV advertising, marketers should ensure that this disclosure, including where the PEGI content descriptor is used for this purpose, satisfies the requirements in CAP guidance on the use of superimposed text.
+Use of PEGI labelling is likely to be an appropriate way of disclosing this information, although advertisers may provide it through other means.